justinhunt/moodle-block_quizlet/README.txt

 -------------------------------------------
 Method One
-1.- Visit your Moodle site's "site administration -> plugins -> install plugins" page, 2.- Choose "block" and drag the quizletquiz.zip folder into the "ZIP Package" area.
+1.- Visit your Moodle site's "site administration -> plugins -> install plugins" page, 2.- Choose "block" and drag the quizlet.zip folder into the "ZIP Package" area.
 3.- Follow the on screen instructions to complete the installation NB If the "blocks" folder does not have the correct permissions you will see a warning message and will need to change the permissions, or use Method Two

 Method Two
-1.- Unzip the quizletquiz.zip archive to your local computer.
+1.- Unzip the quizlet.zip archive to your local computer.
-2.- This should give you a folder named "quizletquiz".
+2.- This should give you a folder named "quizlet".
-3.- Upload the "quizletquiz" folder to your [moodle site]/blocks/ folder using FTP or CPanel.
+3.- Upload the "quizlet" folder to your [moodle site]/blocks/ folder using FTP or CPanel.
 4.- Visit your Admin/Notifications page so that the block gets installed.
  This will not create any tables in your moodle database.